espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 Read this document if you want to know how to organise a new ESP-IDF project.

-We recommend using the esp-idf-template_ project as a starting point for your project.
+We recommend using the project_template project at directory of examples/get-started as a starting point for your project.

 Using the Build System
 ======================